2020 Namibian local and regional elections: Local authority elections

 Local elections determine the population of the village, town, and city councils and have a direct influence on who will become mayor, as this position is elected among all councillors.
-Contrary to the regional elections, local elections in Namibia are determined by party, not by individual.
-There are 57 local authorities for which elections were conducted.
+Contrary to the regional elections, local elections in Namibia are determined by party, not by individual candidate.
+There are 57 local authorities for which elections are conducted.

 Results for the local authority elections were announced on 29 November.
 For Okakarara, Otavi and Katima Mulilo the results were yet unavailable due to a necessary review.
 In all three towns it was alleged that the formula for allocating seats was not correctly applied.
 In the local authority elections for Aroab, Koës and Stampriet "serious procedural errors" were discovered.
-Voters were handed the wrong ballot papers, meant for a different local authority or for a different election, respectively.
-No initial result were announced, and the electoral court ordered a re-run.
+Voters were handed the wrong ballot papers, meant for a different local authority or for a different election.
+No initial results were announced, and the electoral court ordered a re-run.
 The re-run was conducted on 26 February 2021.